Guide to Moving to San Francisco: Everything You Need to Know

 Moving Costs and Logistics

-Transporting furniture on your own can be tricky, so you may want to consider ditching it and acquiring new or used furniture once you arrive in San Francisco.
-Having new furniture delivered to your destination is another option — the delivery fees may add up, but you’ll save time and hassle.
+Transporting furniture on your own can also be tricky, so you may want to consider ditching it and acquiring new or used furniture once you arrive in San Francisco.
+Websites and apps like Craigslist, OfferUp and letgo are popular for both buying and selling furniture.

 Using a moving company can make your transition a lot easier, justifying any extra cost compared to doing it yourself.
 If you’re looking for a lower-cost alternative, consider using a moving container or “pod” — a trailer you pack yourself and a moving company transports for you.
 PODS, U-Pack and SMARTBOX are popular choices.